UnnamedOrange/osu-kps/README.md

 ### The "hard" method to calculate KPS

 I just save all the pressed keys, and based on it, calculate KPS.
 The KPS equals to the total times you press in recent 1 second.

+### The "sensitive" method to calculate KPS

+This method allow the situation that KPS is higher than the number of keys you stroke in recent 1 second.

 ## License

 Copyright (c) UnnamedOrange.
-Licensed under the MIT Licence.
+Licensed under the MIT License.

-See the [LICENSE](./LICENSE) file in the repository root for full licence text.
+See the [LICENSE](./LICENSE) file in the repository root for full license text.

 ## Credits